-Top 3 Wedding Rental Homes in Boulder
+Top 3 Wedding Rental Homes in Boulder, Colorado

 Dreaming of a relaxed, mountain-chic wedding where you can linger over coffee on the deck, say your vows with big Colorado views, and end the night by a fire pit?
 I’m right there with you.
 Boulder is gorgeous, but here’s the honest bit: Boulder County has strict rules around events at short-term rentals.
 It can be tough to find homes that allow more guests than are staying at the house, and many neighborhoods enforce no more than three different families lodging on one property.
 Because of that, the savviest strategy is to look at approved properties in and around the county line—places that deliver the Boulder vibe without the red-tape headache.